Staring Out Of The Window

 Nobody says “I had a lovely day; the high point was staring out the window”.
 But, maybe they should.

 ‘Not everything which cannot be deemed useful is useless’ wrote Josef Pieper.
-For while science, accounting, exercising and eating are all useful, others, such as art, music, and quiet contemplation; while being essentially ‘useless’, perform an incredibly important function.
-They may calm, uplift, inspire, or move us; but we don’t necessarily do them for such utilitarian purposes.
+For while science, accounting, exercising and eating are all useful, others, such as art, music, and quiet contemplation, while being ostensibly ‘useless’, perform an incredibly important function.
+They may calm, uplift, inspire, and move us; but we don’t necessarily do them for such utilitarian purposes.
 We do them, simply, because we like them.
 There is value in the useless.

 This humble truth is revealed in the act of staring out of one’s window.
-What matters here is not what one is looking at per se, but the very act of looking.
-Like hearing but not listening, this involves looking but not seeing because, what matters is not the content of our view, but the content of our minds.
+What matters here is not what one looks at per se, but the very act of looking.
+It is the delicate act of looking but not seeing because, what matters is not the content of our view, but the content of our minds.
 Looking out the window can provide a perfect moment for self-reflection.
 That single bird chirping to the wind, notes extinguished by air; its song makes you think about the ephemeral nature of existence and the fleetingness of beauty.
-Or, perhaps, the clouds whispering through the sky causes you to think about your tendency to hold on to things.
+Or, perhaps, the clouds whispering through the sky causes you to think about your tendency to hold onto things.
 The world outside the window is a space on which we can project our thoughts; redefine, reconceptualise, rethink.

-Our mind is like an upside down cone.
+Our mind is like an upside-down cone.
 As we go throughout the day, thoughts will fill the cone from the point, up; thoughts at the bottom stay there, and new thoughts pile on top.
-But, when we contemplate, such as staring out the window, the gravity of thought loses sway; thoughts once at the bottom can rise to the surface again and become objects of attention.
+But, when we contemplate, by monumentally small acts such as staring out the window, the gravity of thought loses sway; thoughts once at the bottom can rise to the surface again and become objects of attention.